pchaganti/gx-NoA/README.md

 *   **Dynamic Problem Re-framing:** This is the big one.
 The network now has a new ability to assess its own progress at the end of an epoch.
 If it decides it has made a "significant breakthrough," it doesn't just continue to refine the old solution.
 Instead, it **formulates a new, more advanced problem** that builds upon its success.
-It essentially gives itself a harder challenge, turning the process from simple refinement into a genuine journey of discovery.
+It essentially gives itself a harder challenge.

 *   **Divide and Conquer - Automatic Problem Decomposition:** Instead of every agent in the first layer tackling the same high-level prompt, NoA now starts by breaking down the user's initial problem into smaller, more granular sub-problems.
 Each agent is assigned a unique piece of the puzzle from the very beginning, ensuring a more focused and diverse approach right out of the gate.